Why OKStormWatch Exists

 No middleman.
 No editorial filter.
 No incentive to make things scarier than they are.

 Raw NWS data is precise but dense.
 OKStormWatch uses AI to translate forecast discussions, alert text, and weather data into plain English that anyone can understand.
-Choose Simple mode for quick glances (or reading aloud to kids), Standard for everyday use, or Detailed if you're a weather enthusiast who wants the full picture.
+Choose the Neighbor voice for quick glances (or reading aloud to kids), Forecaster for everyday use, or Meteorologist if you're a weather enthusiast who wants the full picture.

 The AI doesn't make up data.
 It translates what NOAA already said into language that makes sense.